 To achieve this, they must be able to identify and respond to changes in the workforce, such as shifts in skills and demographics.
 They must also assess the impact of internal changes, such as new technologies or changes in organizational structure.

 Organizations must also consider how external factors affect their workforce dynamics.
-These factors encompass economic and political shifts and global trends like automation and the gig economy.
+These factors encompass economic, labor market, and political shifts, as well as global trends like automation and the gig economy.
 Understanding these trends is crucial for organizations to future-proof their workforce and enable them to adapt to change.
 Investors can also leverage such analyses as additional insights to inform their investment decisions alongside other market research.

 Components of Workforce Dynamics